janniklth/PackageCalculator/README.md

 The project was part of the lecture advanced software engineering at DHBW Stuttgart.

 ## Features

+### Required Features
 - Calculate shipping costs based on package dimensions and weight.
-- Load custom shipping rules from JSON files.
 - Display error messages and alerts to the user.
 - Maintain a message area for logging important information.

+### Additional Features
+- Load custom shipping rules from JSON files.
+- Redesigned user interface with improved usability.

 ## Project Structure